AnnaWiktoria/syria-wells-prototype-pwa/README.md

 ## Context
 Syria is facing chronic shortages of drinking water, and water infrastructure has been severely damaged by conflict in many places.
-Lack of access to repaired energy is disrupting the lives of millions of residents.
-The situation is unstable, and security is at risk.
+Lack of access to repaired electricity is disrupting the lives of millions of residents.
+The situation is unstable and security is at risk.

 ## Problems

 - Intermittent or no internet access in the field
 - High risk of misinterpretation of outdated or incomplete data
-- Users may not trust their own technical competence.
+- Users may be unfamiliar with technology
 - Language barriers: The interface must support both Latin (English/Kurdish) and Arabic (Right-to-Left) scripts seamlessly.
 - Cognitive load: In high-stress situations, the UI must be clear, high-contrast, and forgiving.
 - Extreme environmental conditions (sun, dust, high contrast surroundings)